Don't Change

 "Don't Change" is a song by Australian rock band INXS.
 It was released as a single from the album Shabooh Shoobah in October 1982.
-It has been described as the band's first international single.
+It has been described as the song that made the band internationally famous.

 Reception

 Cash Box reviewed the "Don't Change" single saying "churning rhythms and swirling guitars provide a straight ahead forward thrust for singer Michael Hutchence's philosophical pronouncements."